LAVALUMIDAIR: OUT NOW

 in which influences of the great singer-songwriters

-and Debussy and Satie can be heard, combined.
+and the classical composers can be heard combined.

 This is today’s chamber music.